 (a) A Councilmember recorded as having voted with the prevailing side on a question may move to reconsider the question at any time, except as limited by this section.

-(b)(1) An act may be reconsidered before it has been approved, deemed approved, or vetoed by the Mayor.
+(b)(1) An act may be reconsidered before it has been signed or vetoed by the Mayor, or before it has been deemed approved by operation of section 404 of the Home Rule Act.

 (2) A resolution may be reconsidered at any time before its implementation.